 Based on this carrier test I can summarize my purchase recommendations as follows:

-Ergobaby is, as I said, my favorite and I am super happy.
-If you are going to buy a baby carrier for a newborn, I recommend that you choose the model Omni that you can buy HERE.
+Ergobaby, as I said, used to be my favorite and I was also super happy with it.
+If you think the lack of built-in support for newborn is a deal breaker but you still wanna go with an Ergobaby, then I recommend that you checkout the model Omni that you can buy HERE.

 If you do not need infant insert (or can you imagine buying it separately), just get the Ergobaby Performance HERE.